control-owl/control-owl.github.io/_drafts/2025-04-10-QR2M-the-beginning.md

 ### Part 1

 It all started late in 2023 when I found a folder in my backups with few private keys which I forgot about.
-It was not too much but exactly that week Idid not have enough money on my bank account to pay all of my bills and still have enough for food.
+It was not too much but exactly that week I did not have enough money on my bank account to pay all of my bills and still have enough for food.
 Me, wife, and 2 small kids.
 This few **0.00Bitcoins**, I exchanged, again without willing to do it, but, I had to.

 Days after, I asked myself, how many private key do I have still sleeping on my disk?
 This was not belonging to my last seed, it was a older one, which I forgot.
 Oh, I forgot again.
 Like I said, I have many coins.
 Different one, different seeds.